ETFs vs Index Funds: What’s the Difference?

 • ETFs and index funds both offer investors exposure to a basket of securities, which may provide portfolio diversification.

-• ETFs can be traded throughout the day, while index funds are traded at the end of the day.
+• ETFs can be traded throughout the day, while index mutual funds are traded at the end of the day.

 • ETFs typically disclose their holdings daily, whereas index funds disclose quarterly.